Alien 3: Filming

 Filming began on January 14, 1991, at Pinewood Studios without a finished script and with $7 million already having been spent.
 While a majority of the film was shot at Pinewood, some scenes were shot at Blyth Power Station and the beach near Dawdon (known locally as "the Blast" or "Blast Beach") in the UK.
 The purpose of these shots was to show the exterior of the planet.
-Cinematographer Jordan Cronenweth worked only for two weeks before he started developing Parkinson's disease, and was forced out of the film by a line producer who had lost his father to the disease several years previously, and knew that if anything, the demanding schedule would likely take a fatal toll on Cronenweth's health.
+Cinematographer Jordan Cronenweth, in deteriorating health following a diagnosis of Parkinsons Disease a decade earlier worked only for two weeks before becoming too ill to continue.
 He was replaced by Alex Thomson.
 Actor Charles Dance said that an alternative ending had been filmed due to fears that the original ending was too similar to the ending of Terminator 2: Judgment Day, released the previous year, but was not used.